 9. Films not submitted in the above formats will be rejected.

-10. Films that may have been accepted to other festivals or have previously screened online are eligible.
+10. Films accepted by other festivals or have previously been screened online are eligible.

-12. By submitting your film, you grant the Top of the South Film Festival the right to screen, excerpt and post your film per the preceding directives at no cost to the Top of the South Film Festival.
+12. By submitting your film, you grant the Top of the South Film Festival the following rights to your film, film excerpts and associated material (e.g. production stills) at no cost to the Top of the South Film Festival:

-14. Submitting your film is not a guarantee that it will be screened.
+13. Submitting your film does not guarantee that it will be screened.
 All films are subject to quality control measures and will be viewed by a panel of judges made up of independent film industry professionals.
-To avoid conflict of interest, judges must be independent of the films on which they are making decisions.
-The curation team must declare if they are connected in any significant manner to the films entered.
+To avoid conflict of interest, judges must be independent of the films on which they make decisions.
+The curation team must declare if they are connected significantly to the films entered.

-15. Judges will rank order films and the curation team will fill the programme until the programme run time reaches capacity (105 to 120 minutes).
+14. Judges will rank-order films, and the curation team will fill the Screenings until the Screening run times reach capacity (105 to 120 minutes).

 PRESS KIT DETAILS

-Along with your film, you must submit the following Press Kit elements.
+You must submit the following Press Kit elements along with your film.
 Failure to submit these materials may make your film ineligible for screening and awards, and your submission fee will not be refunded.

 1. Logline: 30 words or less